PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 }
 ```

-To specify on-demand loading in code, add the ```InitializationMOde``` property to yur new instance of ModuleInfo.
-Using the code wee above:
+To specify on-demand loading in code, add the ```InitializationMode``` property to your new instance of ModuleInfo.
+Using the code below:

 ```cs
 Type moduleCType = typeof(ModuleC);